 - General damages – covering the pain and suffering caused by the failed fat transfer procedure.
 It also covers any long-term health issues that the procedure has caused, as well as mental

-- Care costs – if you have to pay for private care, either in an institution or at home, these costs can be claimed back.
+- Care costs – if you have to pay for private care, either in a care home or at home, these costs can be claimed back.

-- Medical costs – to cover the initial treatment, and also ongoing therapy following an injury caused by a bad fat transfer procedure.
+- Medical bills – to cover the initial treatment, and also ongoing therapy following an injury caused by a bad fat transfer procedure.

 - Travel costs – any out of pocket expenses that relate to travel that is undertaken due to either the injury or the compensation case itself.